Justhiro55/dbg-c/README.md

 # Uncomment all debug statements in a specific directory
 $ dbgc on src/

+# Interactively select which statements to comment out
+$ dbgc off --interactive src/

+# Comment out ALL output functions (not just debug)
+$ dbgc off --all src/

 # Delete all debug statements permanently
 $ dbgc delete src/